 - Explore and classify the living organisms on Earth.

 - Investigate the science and patterns of heredity.

-Students will have the opportunity to select either band or choir during middle school.
+Students will have the opportunity to select band or choir during middle school.

-Band: Students plays as an entire group and also by sections.
+Band: Students play as an entire group and also by sections.
 Working on mastering their instrument with regards to tone and technique.